Routines for copying, comparing, creating and destroying block values, and for reading and writing them as if they were arrays.

 ];

-§19.
-Short Block Copy.
-In fact, most of the work of copying a short block is standard.
-If a SB consists only a single word pointing to the LB, the first routine below handles all the work needed to handle the COPYSB_KOVS task.
-The surprising line in this routine is to deal with the convention that a pointer value of 0 means the LB immediately follows the SB: if that's true in from_bv, it won't be true in to_bv, so we must correct it.
+§20.
+The surprising line in this function is the last one, to deal with the convention that a pointer value of 0 means the LB immediately follows the SB: if that's true in from_bv, it won't be true in to_bv, so we must correct it.

 to_bv-->0 = from_bv-->0;